crosswalk-project/crosswalk-website/README.md

     Fetches of actual Wiki content are proxied on the server to GitHub via php (XHR on the client is blocked due to Access-Control-Allow-Origin;
-currently the server doesn't cache the fetched content - it should).
+currently PHP doesn't cache the fetched content - it should).
 The wiki content is served to the client in the format output by the GitHub wiki system (Gollum).
-The client-side javascript (See xwalk.js content_response and generate_wiki_page) creates a DOM element with the content from the wiki, pulls out the wiki DOM element, performs some URL rewrites, and then injects the resulting content into the Crosswalk website page being displayed in the browser.
+The client-side javascript (see xwalk.js content_response and generate_wiki_page) creates pages using content from the wiki: it pulls out the wiki DOM element, performs some URL rewrites, and then injects the resulting content into the Crosswalk website page requested by the browser.

 # Workflow

-The general work flow is as follows:
+The general work flow for releasing a new version of the Crosswalk website is as follows:

-1. Develop on local machine (see [HACKING.md](HACKING.md))
+1. Develop on a local machine (see [HACKING.md](HACKING.md))
-2. Create a 'live snapshot' via the script: `./site.sh mklive`
+2. Create a 'live snapshot' via the command `./site.sh mklive`
 3. Push latest 'live snapshot' to the staging server via the script:
 `./site.sh push`
-4. Test the results on the staging server
+4. Test the results on the staging server at http://stg.crosswalk-project.org/
-5. Push the staging version to the live server via the script:
+5. Push the staging version to the live server via the command `./site.sh push live`

-`./site.sh push live`
+To push to the staging or live servers, you will need to be given access by the Crosswalk infrastructure team.

 NOTE: You can determine the version of the website that is active by fetching the file [REVISION](https://crosswalk-project.org/REVISION).